FemtoEmacs/Sumerian/README.md

 ![image](https://github.com/user-attachments/assets/958a6db2-2ffd-49f0-b57d-640f594fa099)

 ## Books
 There are few grammar books for Sumerian.
 Unfortunately, Marie-Louise Thomsen's "**The Sumerian Language**" does not use cuneiform, so I cannot recommend it.
-This state of things leaves us with John Hayes's manual.
+This leaves us with John Hayes's manual.
 Therefore, I advise you to buy "**A Manual of Sumerian: Grammar and Texts**" to learn this ancient language in depth.

 ## First Rectangle
 The Ur-Nammu 9 document is divided into eight rectangles.
 In the first rectangle, the text 𒀭𒋀𒆠 is written, which is the Sumerogram for the name of Nanna, the god of the Moon.
 The 𒀭 symbol is read as DIG̃IR and is determinative for deity.
 We will learn in the next paragraph that this word is in the dative case; therefore, the translation of the rectangle is "**For Nanna.**"